w3c/wai-website/pages/about/update.md

 ### Updating Guidance on Applying WCAG to ICT and on EPUB Accessibility

 * **WCAG2ICT** describes how Web Content Accessibility Guidelines (WCAG) 2 can be applied to non-web information and communications technologies (ICT).
-In October 2024 we published an update that includes all WCAG 2.2Level A and AA success criteria.
+In October 2024 we published an update that includes all WCAG 2.2 Level A and AA success criteria.
 We are now working on Level AAA success criteria. [[WCAG2ICT Overview]](/standards-guidelines/wcag/non-web-ict/) _[AG WG, WCAG2ICT TF]_

 * **EPUB Fixed Layout Accessibility** aims to help publishers address challenges for people with cognitive disabilities and low vision.
 [EPUB Fixed Layout Accessibility Editor's Draft](https://w3c.github.io/epub-specs/epub33/fxl-a11y/) _[EPUB3 WG, FXL A11y TF]_